- May 02, 2019

 Prerequisites: ADMN1102 and LEGL1402

-This course introduces the theory and practice of debt collection.
-The focus of the course is on the tasks and documentation completed in a law office when working on an unsecured credit file, secured credit file, foreclosure matter and landlord collection file.
+This course introduces the legal assistant's role in the theory and practice of debt collection.
+The focus of the course is on the tasks and documents required for secured and unsecured debt, foreclosure, and lease collection.